SEND JOE AN E-MAIL

 Hertz: The Never-Ending Deal for Up to 3,400 Delta SkyMiles Per Rental

 It takes a heap of promoting to make car rentals a rich source of airline miles these days.
 This Hertz offer might not exactly qualify, but it's much better than average.
 According to the promotion--available on rentals in North America, parts of Europe and the rest of the world--a one-day rental will net you a total of 600 SkyMiles.
 Medallion SkyMiles flyers will get a total of 700 miles for a one-day rental.
 The promo adds more bonuses for each day and tops out at 2,700 miles for a seven-day rental and 3,400 miles for a seven-day rental if you are a Medallion.
-To qualify for the bonuses, you must pick up your car by January 31.
-If this deal sounds familiar, it's because Hertz and Delta have run variations for at least a year.
+To qualify for the bonuses, you must pick up your car by March 31.
+If this deal sounds vaguely familiar, it's because Hertz and Delta have run variations for more than a year.
 Information: the EARN 3,400 MILES page.

 Enterprise: The Return of the $9.99 a Day Weekend Rental